Build and write sentences about Earth Day with a cut-and-paste Earth Day worksheet for kindergarten and first grade.

 Your Students Will Love Our Earth Day Worksheets!

 Students will love this fun, printable Earth Day activity.
 This kindergarten worksheet has the students cut apart words, put a sentence in order, and identify images and symbols related to Earth Day.

-It is designed to develop their understanding that letters on paper correspond to sounds, and it promotes sentence structure and concepts of print.
+It is designed to develop their understanding that letters on paper correspond to sounds, and it promotes sentence structure.

 This Earth Day worksheet for first grade and below has been designed to introduce your students to these vital early concepts about print.

 The worksheet focuses on a simple sentence.
 Students will :